Dinamiko/DSubscribers/readme.txt

 = Features =

-* Use [dsubscribers] to show the subscribe form in your Pages and Posts.
+* [dsubscribers] Adds Subscribe form in your Pages and Posts.
-* Use [dsubscribers action="unsubscribe"] to show the unsubscribe form.
+* [dsubscribers action="unsubscribe"] Adds Unsubscribe form.
+* DSubscribers Widget
+* Send success E-mail to the subscriber
 * Edit or Delete subscribers
 * Search subscribers
 * Export subscribers as .csv
-* Send success E-mail to the subscriber
-* v1.1 Use DSubscribers Widget

 == Installation ==